-Do you have an awesome company culture, but you’re worried about losing the magic as you scale and grow?
-Or perhaps you’re struggling with company culture, and it’s derailing success?
 The first step to getting the culture you want is getting clear on what it looks like.
 But it’s tricky to put your finger on culture.
 What’s the secret to making the intangible tangible?
 Using visuals and games gets beyond the superficial and generic to what’s uniquely true about your organization.
-Inspired by Gamestorming, here are six games XPLANE plays with groups who want to map their current or desired culture.
+Inspired by Gamestorming, here are six games XPLANE plays with groups who want to shape company culture and map their current or desired culture.
 These games are serious play–while you’re having fun in a group, you’re opening up challenging conversations and getting to the heart of a slippery topic.
 This technique is just part of XPLANE’s approach to culture mapping.

 Best for: Getting past stated values to what may be so deeply ingrained in the culture that it’s become hard to see.